sharatssj4/RAG-Langchain-Streamlit/README.md

 Upload documents via the Streamlit interface.

+Make sure to create a local pdf folder or change path of uploaded file directory to your choice. ("uploaded_path")

 Enter queries in the chatbot input field.

 Receive responses generated based on retrieved documents.